-We envision our data, concepts of freshwater corridor networks and hubs, and analytical approach making foundational contributions to future conservation efforts, including fully data-driven systematic conservation planning or more participatory structured decision-making involving managers and stakeholders.
+We envision our data, concepts of freshwater corridors and hubs, and analytical approach making foundational contributions to future conservation efforts, including fully data-driven systematic conservation planning or more participatory structured decision-making involving managers and stakeholders.
 Our use of basic computational techniques (i.e., PCA) and public data at scales of both individual lakes and whole lake-stream networks creates flexibility for future studies to integrate other relevant datasets at different spatial and temporal scales or to tailor their approaches to species, taxa, or functional groups of interest.
 For example, the average lake distance variable (Table 1) could be parameterized to identify lakes or networks that are more accessible for dispersal-limited species or particularly vulnerable to rapid spread of invasive species.

-Our coarse-filter approach targeting generalized structural connectivity in a climate change context is only one example of many potential applications.
+Furthermore, our coarse-filter approach targeting generalized structural connectivity in a climate change context is only one example of many potential applications.
 For example, studies interested in restoring anadromous fish migrations could integrate a similar structural connectivity scoring approach with more localized data on features such as waterfalls and culverts to identify networks most likely to benefit from interventions to enhance connectivity.
+More detailed information on dam characteristics such as dam height could also be incorporated at local to regional scales to represent finer-resolution effects of dams on connectivity, particularly for breachable low-head dams (7.6m in height or shorter) that filter certain taxa (Helms et al. 2011, Fencl et al. 2017).
 Additionally, studies interested in maintaining access to permanent waterbodies in dry climates could integrate structural connectivity data with seasonal hydrology or other habitat data (e.g., lake or stream depth).
-Moreover, there is potential to analyze the joint freshwater-terrestrial conservation benefits of freshwater corridor networks, given that riparian areas often represent terrestrial corridor networks (Krosby et al. 2018) and regulate water temperature, chemistry, and physical habitat characteristics (Johnson and Almlof 2016).
+Moreover, there is potential to analyze the joint freshwater-terrestrial conservation benefits of freshwater corridors, given that riparian areas often represent terrestrial corridors (Krosby et al. 2018) and regulate water temperature, chemistry, and physical habitat characteristics (Johnson and Almlof 2016).
 Although such efforts are beyond the scope of this current study, our study and approach demonstrate the potential for future connectivity studies to help advance conservation planning under climate change, particularly for freshwater biodiversity and ecosystems.